-Radiology students are subject to all Mansfield University policies plus the following Radiologic Technology Program standards:
+Radiology students are subject to all Commonwealth University policies plus the following Radiologic Technology Program standards:

-- A minimum grade of "C-" in BSC 1121 Human Anatomy & Physiology and MA 1128 College Algebra is required for enrollment in the radiology courses in Sayre. - 2.
-A minimum grade of "C" must be achieved in all professional courses (those with an XRT prefix) and modules.
+- A minimum grade of "C-" in BIOL 180 Human Anatomy & Physiology and MATH 118 College Algebra is required for enrollment in the radiology courses in Sayre. - 2.
+A minimum grade of "C" must be achieved in all professional courses (those with an RADT pre fix) and modules.
 Any module grade below "C" will result in failure of the entire course.
 Any student receiving a "C-" or lower grade cannot continue in the program until the course is repeated and a "C" or higher grade is attained. - Professional courses can be repeated only once.
 Students will be readmitted on a "space available" basis.
 Any student who fails to earn at least a grade of "C" upon completion of the repeated course will be dismissed from the program. - 4.
 All degree work must be completed within three years.